Tom Abell: First-team breakthrough

-After breaking into the Somerset side batting at number four, Abell spent the 2015 season as Marcus Trescothick's regular opening partner.
-His season began poorly with a second ball duck in Somerset's opening match against the Durham MCC University side.
+After breaking into the Somerset team batting at number four, Abell spent the 2015 season as Marcus Trescothick's regular opening partner.
+His season began poorly with a second ball duck in Somerset's opening match against the Durham MCC University team.
 Having missed games during the early part of the season due to university commitments, Abell made his first half-century of the season against defending champions Yorkshire, on 25 May 2015, he also took his maiden first-class wicket in the match having Yorkshire bowler Jack Brooks caught behind for 24, he ended the innings with bowling analysis of 1/11 from 4.4 overs.
 In early June 2015, Abell was awarded a new four-year contract extension with Somerset.
 On 15 June 2015, Abell carried his bat through Somerset's innings against Nottinghamshire scoring 76 from 150 balls out of the Somerset's total of 200.
 Abell also scored a further half century in Somerset's successful fourth innings chase of 401, the second highest in the county's history, to record his first victory in a Somerset shirt.
 He followed this up with a further half century away at Hampshire in Somerset's next Championship game, and scored an unbeaten 21 to guide Somerset to a nine-wicket victory.
 On 29 July 2015, Abell made his list A debut for Somerset against Durham, scoring 23 in Somerset's seven wicket defeat.
 He made his maiden list A half century against Yorkshire, scoring 80 from 112 balls as Somerset chased down 178 to win by six wickets.
 Somerset were knocked out of the 2015 Royal London One-Day Cup in the group stage, with Abell scoring 202 runs in the competition at an average of 33.
 Having suffered a number of near misses, Abell scored his maiden first-class century for Somerset against Hampshire, on 10 September 2015.
 He scored 131 from 203 balls, in a partnership of 272 with Marcus Trescothick.
 At the end of the 2015 season Abell won the LV= Breakthrough Player Award, for his performances in the County Championship.
 He ended the season with 726 runs in the Championship at an average of 36, with one century and five half centuries.
 Abell spent the 2015–16 winter playing grade cricket for Fremantle District Cricket Club in Western Australia, and had a highly successful winter twice winning the Kookaburra player of the round award, in total across all formats he scored 641 runs at an average of 40 while he took 21 wickets with the ball at an average of 18.